FHOOEAIST/coffee-burns-snake/README.md

 ![Logo](./documentation/logo.png)

-This project shows a performance comparision of Java and Python in the context of image processing.
-The comparision is done using different interpreters based on pure programming language specific implementations without any additional frameworks as well as comparisions based on state of the art frameworks.
+Python and C++ are the most common programming languages, when it comes to image processing and computer vision.
+Especially, Python has grown more and more in this area in recent years.
+With this project we want to show that image processing is not only limited to these progamming languages.
+For this reason, we present a performance comparision of Java and Python in the context of image processing.
+The comparision is done using pure programming language specific implementations without any additional frameworks as well as comparisions based on state of the art frameworks.
+In addition to that we also compare the implementations using different interpreters.
 As foundation of the comparision we are using a simple kernel-based averaging filter on a greyscale image.

 In addition to the state of the art frameworks we also compare the different implementations with our [Imaging](https://github.com/FHOOEAIST/imaging) project.